About the new customer acquisition goal

 If you’re unsure what your new customer value should be, you can use the recommended value that’s set as default when you select the new customer acquisition goal.

-Learn how to set up the new customer acquisition goal so you can maximize new customer acquisition in your Performance Max campaign bidding.
+Learn more About the new customer acquisition goal so you can maximize new customer acquisition in your Performance Max campaign bidding.

 New Customer Only mode